 - Cutting and manipulation of growing plants and flowers daily or weekly should be planned.

-- Have check and balance on growing or completely grown plants to avoid overgrowth of vegetables and fruits.
+- Have a check and balance on growing or completely grown plants to avoid overgrowth of vegetables and fruits.

 - Effective greenhouse management requires a great deal of experience and tips.